UWNetworksLab/uProxy-networking/README.md

 settings pointing at the proxy.
 You will need to have the Selenium server running locally (on localhost:4444).
 To do this:

- - downloading the "Standalone Server" from http://docs.seleniumhq.org/download/
+ - download the "Standalone Server" from http://docs.seleniumhq.org/download/
- - running the server, e.g. `java -jar selenium-server-standalone-*.jar`
+ - run the Selenium server, e.g. `java -jar selenium-server-standalone-*.jar`
- - `grunt endtoend`
+ - run the test with `grunt endtoend`

 #### Manual
 At the moment, the way to test that this works is to just curl a webpage